Great generals are scarce; there are few Morgans.

 General Nathanael Greene

-Bar-room brawler, drinker, gambler, and womanizer; six feet tall and built like a brick yard with arms like tree trunks, Daniel Morgan (1736 – July 6, 1802) was an imposing figure in any time period.
+Bar-room brawler, drinker, gambler, and womanizer; six feet tall and built like a brick yard with tree trunk arms, Daniel Morgan (1736 – July 6, 1802) was an imposing figure in any time period.
 Yet beneath this rough frontage, was an honest and passionate figure who shed tears when he was captured at Quebec and later at the Battle of Saratoga, openly cried when a devastating volley cut his men to pieces.
 But the real praise for this wild and ferocious fighter was the proven fact that he was a born commander.
 Historian James Frassett wrote that “Daniel Morgan, or the Old Wagoneer as he called himself, was the most successful field leader of the American Revolution – and perhaps the least remembered.”
 James Graham, author of The Life of General Morgan of the Virginia Line of the Army of the United States, writes in his 1856 text on Morgan, “After examining all the sources of information within my reach, I became convinced that few, if any, of the heroes of that day furnished larger contributions than he did to the glory of our arms, or surpassed him in the amount and value of their services.”
 In defeating the British in what historians’ claim was the most brilliant battle of the Revolutionary War and among the greatest masters of military art, tactics that military academies continue to hold up as a model for future generations, Morgan’s contribution as Founding Father is nothing but astonishing.

 We’ve all seen the images – Continental Soldiers huddled around winter fires, starving, distraught, America’s darkest hour; “these are the times that try a man’s soul”, taught in every classroom of American History.
 Valley Forge and the winter of 1777-1778, when the British commanded both New York City and Philadelphia and a fledgling nation barely had the resources to keep the rebellion alive let alone an army in the field.
 When General Washington had been beaten on nearly every front and whose reduced forces were dwindling by the day due to illness, death, and desertion.
 However, Valley Forge, though harsh, was not the lowest point in the American Revolution.
 The British had gained Philadelphia, but it proved to be of no military value.
 The main British army had been confined into two comparatively small regions of the colonies while a second army had faced total annihilation earlier in the fall of 1777.
 Fully a third of the colonial population continued to support the rebellion in money and recruits, while the French had recently entered the war against England.
 Lastly, Washington’s army had gained a savior in Baron von Steuben, a German recruit, skilled in whipping a collection of amateurs into an effective fighting force who soon stand toe to toe with British steel.